Productive Activities Neuroscience: Brain-Based Strategies to Optimize Your Day

 Why does multitasking reduce productivity?

-How long should focused work sessions last for maximum productivity?
+How long should productive work sessions last for maximum output?

-What are the best productive activities to do when you feel mentally drained?
+What are the best productive pursuits when you feel mentally drained?

 Share this article: